hughbien/thyme/README.md

 brew install hughbien/tap/thyme
 ```

 This will install Crystal 1.0.0 as a dependency.
-If you already this version of Crystal installed
+If you already have this version of Crystal
-(not via a shim), you can run:
+installed (not via a shim), you can run:

 ```
 brew install hughbien/tap/thyme --without-crystal
 ```

-If you have Crystal installed as a shim (via Homebrew or Asdf), you'll need to pass in the
+If you have Crystal installed as a shim (via Asdf or Homebrew), you'll need to pass in the
 additional options.

 ```
+# if you installed Crystal via Asdf
+HOMEBREW_SHIM=$(asdf which crystal)/../../embedded/bin HOMEBREW_CRYSTAL_PATH=`crystal env CRYSTAL_PATH` brew install hughbien/tap/thyme --without-crystal

 # if you installed Crystal via Homebrew
 HOMEBREW_SHIM=$(brew --prefix crystal)/bin brew install hughbien/tap/thyme --without-crystal

-# if you installed Crystal via Asdf
-HOMEBREW_SHIM=$(asdf which crystal)/../../embedded/bin HOMEBREW_CRYSTAL_PATH=`crystal env CRYSTAL_PATH` brew install hughbien/tap/thyme --without-crystal
 ```

 **Linux**